Chang-ZH/DS_hw1/README.md

 rank for all 500 pages, stopping when the cumulative diff for all 500 goes below that number (a real number greater than zero) - note, be careful when debugging - for some settings of these two parameters your program could loop forever.
-Your output should be a le with a list of the pages in page rank order (highest to lowest), for each page listing its outbranching (how many pages it connects to) and the page rank for that page (to 8 signicant digits).
+Your output should be a file with a list of the pages in page rank order (highest to lowest), for each page listing its outbranching (how many pages it connects to) and the page rank for that page (to 8 signicant digits).